Server Disk Space Summary

 Disable and remove the LVM logical volume

-outputs before and after running the commands):osadmin@ipfabric:~$ sudo lvchange -an /dev/backup-vg/backup osadmin@ipfabric:~$ sudo lvremove /dev/backup-vg/backup Logical volume "backup" successfully removed
+backup(you may check thesudo lvdisplayoutputs before and after running the commands):osadmin@ipfabric:~$ sudo lvchange -an /dev/backup-vg/backup osadmin@ipfabric:~$ sudo lvremove /dev/backup-vg/backup Logical volume "backup" successfully removed -

 Disable and remove the LVM volume group